CodeSante/medical-wordlist/README.md

 ```bash
 bash update-sparql-directory.sh -d sparql/fr
 ```
-The output files will be generated in the current directory and will have the .txt extension.
+The output files will be generated in the current directory.

 ## License